D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.10
+- Spell damage tweaks now working with IWD2EE mod ("Damage party friendly", "Hit stun on damage").
+Specifically, the installer now accounts for the IWD2EE damage opcode (opcode 500 with "EXDAMAGE" function).
+- IWD1/IWD2: "Damage party friendly" now working with Blade Barrier and Circle of Bones.
+A few other adjustments. (note: hardcoded effects or projectiles will still get through.
+If unsure, test if a spell hits PCs before using.)

 v7.9
 Spell tweaks updates:
 - "Hit stun on damage" now skips repeating area damage (ex.
 Cloudkill).
 Similar mod spells are skipped if Secondary type is set to BATTLEGROUND.